bingorestargazer959/free-hosts-stuff/README.md

 ## Features
 These can vary depending on what things you want.
 The main ones are these:

-- **Auto-AFK**: Automatically sets the account to AFK after a specified period of inactivity.
+- **Auto-AFK**: Automaticially go to the AFK page and start grinding coins for you.
-- **Auto-Renew**: Automatically renews free hosting accounts to prevent service interruptions.
+- **Auto-Renew**: Automatically renews servers so you don't have to keep clicking the button every 24 hours.

 ## Usage